 In fact, Brafton reports that 9 out of 10 marketing executives cite LinkedIn as the best platform for finding quality content.

 So if your business is B2B (or targets people that work in certain industries), LinkedIn should be part of your marketing strategy.

 Unlike most other social media sites, the organic reach on LinkedIn is still GREAT.

-For example, I recently uploaded a native video to LinkedIn:
+For example, some time ago I uploaded a native video to LinkedIn: